 This series, based on Joseph Heller’s sly, humorous and emotional novel set during WWII, misses a lot of that.
 First, it unravels the complex time juggling act that the novel pulls off structure-wise.
 The show chooses instead to tell a pretty linear story of John “Yo-Yo” Yossarian (Christopher Abbott), a bombardier stationed on an island off of Italy.
 He and his fellow bomber squadron fly mission after mission, bombing the hell out of what looks like little Italian villages, cities and towns.
 All the while, he sits in a glass nose cone while flak explodes around him.
 Sometimes bringing down comrades.
 Sometimes not.
 As he approaches the mission that will finally give him enough to send him home, his nerves are frayed.
 And just as he’s about to hit his number, they raise the mission limit.
 This continues to happen over and over again, despite his best efforts to get himself sent home.

-In his bid to get home — after the mission number has, once again, been raised — he decides his best bet is to get home for being insane.
+In his bid to get home — after the mission number has, once again, been raised — he decides his best bet is to get sent home for being insane.
 Which is, of course, where Catch-22 comes in.
 The doctor explains that in order to be sent home for being crazy he must ask the doctor to send him home for being insane.
 But the act of asking to be sent home for being insane is, in itself, proof that he’s self-aware and is therefore not insane.
 In other words, there’s no way to get out of flying his missions by being mentally disqualified.
 So he surmises that he just needs to fly his missions as quickly as possible.
-But the powers that be clearly have no intention of ever letting him leave.
+But the powers that be clearly have no intention of ever letting him leave — unless it’s in a pine box.

 There are lots and lots of scenes of the men in the bombers.
 And, honestly, they look really good.
 Better, certainly than some of the CGI stuff in Greyhound.
 But in the series’ six episodes, we probably see them do the exact same thing about 20 times.
 It was cool three or four times, but after eight it became indulgent and repetitive.
 And maybe that was the show’s writer’s intentions – to wear us down — but instead it made me check out.
 We also see the boys swimming a lot in the beautiful Mediterranean.
 And, again, maybe this was George Clooney’s way of spending time near his gorgeous home in Italy or something, but I didn’t need another one of these scenes of the dudes in their oldie time swim shorts.
 Nor did I need another scene of our characters visiting the whorehouse on the mainland.
 And, yes, maybe it’s in the novel, but they chose to leave out a lot of stuff from the novel, so why include so much of this?